-Pets are welcome to visit Claud Switzer Memorial Trust and may come to live at Claud Switzer Memorial Trust, so long as the animal can be cared for appropriately by the resident and / or family, please discuss this with the Lifestyle Enhancer, who will go over the Claud Switzer Memorial Trust pet policy.
-We have eight resident cats, two birds, and two small fish tanks.
+Pets are welcome to visit Claud Switzer Memorial Trust and may come to live at Claud Switzer Memorial Trust, so long as the animal can be cared for appropriately by the resident and / or family, please discuss this with the Resident Wellness Co-ordinator, who will go over the CSMT pet policy.
+We have eight resident cats and two birds.
 We also have an active visiting pet programme.